 TGbe editor: Please update 2nd paragraph in this subclause as shown below.

-When an AP MLD corresponding to the AP of a nontransmitted BSSID in a multiple BSSID set removes one or more affiliated APs, the Reconfiguration Multi-Link element carrying information of the removed AP(s) shall be included within the corresponding nontransmitted BSSID profile of the Multiple BSSID element contained in the Beacon frame and Probe Response frame transmitted by the transmitted BSSID in the same multiple BSSID set.
+(#19672)When an AP MLD, that has an affiliated AP corresponding to a nontransmitted BSSID in a multiple BSSID set, removes one or more affiliated APs, the Reconfiguration Multi-Link element carrying information of the removed AP(s) shall be included within the corresponding nontransmitted BSSID profile of the Multiple BSSID element contained in the Beacon frame and Probe Response frame transmitted by the transmitted BSSID of that multiple BSSID set.